phaubertin/jinue/doc/layout.md

 1. The first two megabytes of physical memory are identity mapped (virtual address = physical address).
-This mapping contains the kernel image, other data set up by the bootloader as welle as the VGA text video memory.
+This mapping contains the kernel image, other data set up by the bootloader as well as the VGA text video memory.
 The kernel image is mapped read only while the rest of the memory is mapped read/write.
 2. Starting at address 0x1000000 (i.e. 16MB), a few megabytes of memory
-(size [BOOT_SIZE_AT_16MB](../include/hal/asm/boot.h) are also identity mapped.
+(size [BOOT_SIZE_AT_16MB](../include/hal/asm/boot.h)) are also identity mapped.
 Early in its initialization process, the kernel move its own image there.
 This region is mapped read/write.
 3. The kernel image as well as some of the initial memory allocations, up to but